Content Types

 Client Setup

-While tRPC natively supports several non-json serializable types, your client may need a little link configuration to support them depending on your setup.
+While tRPC natively supports several non-JSON serializable types, your client may need a little link configuration to support them depending on your setup.

-If you are using transformer in your tRPC server, typescript requires that your tRPC client link defines transformer as well.
+If you are using transformer in your tRPC server, TypeScript requires that your tRPC client link defines transformer as well.

-Use this example as base:
+Use this example as a base:

-Server Usage
+Server Setup

 When a request is handled by tRPC, it takes care of parsing the request body based on the Content-Type header of the request.